farirpgs/fari-app/docs/success-with-style.md

 # What's the Math Behind The Fate Dice

-<page-meta author="RPDeshaies" description="Understanding why Fate Dice are such a good tool to play TTRPGs."></page-meta>
+<page-meta author="René-Pier Deshaies-Gélinas" description="Understanding why Fate Dice are such a good tool to play TTRPGs."></page-meta>

 The big thing we need to understand when using Fudge/Fate Dice is that the chances of getting a `+4/-4` versus getting a `0` are drastically very different.